DanielDaCosta/ssh-script/README.md

 Shell script for multiple port-forwarding connections

 # Pre-requisites
-First you will have to configure the `config`:
+First you will have to configure the `config` inside the folder `.ssh/`:

 ```
 Host {HOST_NAME}